apache/cxf/distribution/src/main/release/samples/integration/jca/inbound/README.txt

 This demo shows how to expose an Enterprise Java Bean over SOAP/HTTP using CXF.
 This demo is based on JBoss4.0.5GA.

+Notice that a new CXF inbound resource adapter has been introduced.
+Please read "Introduction to the inbound-mdb* Samples" section in the inbound-mdb/README.txt.
+It contains important information.

 Running the Demo
 ================